useblocks/gw-sphinx-themes/README.rst

 The following themes exist:

 **gw**
-	the standard groundwork documentation theme for large projects
+	the standard groundwork documentation theme for any kind of projects